-As 2019 is coming to an end, I want to round up some of my favourites of this year – starting with my favourite books!
-While these books weren’t published in 2019, they top my list of the best books of 2019 as I read them this year.
+When 2019 came to an end, I rounded up some of my favourites of the year – starting with my favourite books!
+While these books weren’t published in 2019, they top my list of the best books of 2019 as I read them that year.

 I started the year of 2019 wanting to get back to reading more, and I can say that I have semi-succeded.
 I have definitely read more books than I did in 2018, but still not as much as I would have liked.
 The “New Year Resolution” of reading more will definitely follow me into 2020 in Malta.